General FAQsFrequently Asked Questions

 Can I buy funeral insurance for my parents?

-Yes - As long as your parents are Australian residents under the age of 79 you’re eligible to apply for Seniors Funeral Insurance.
+Yes, as long as your parents are Australian residents aged 40 to 79 you’re eligible to apply for Seniors Funeral Insurance.

 Can I get Seniors Funeral Insurance?